-Source This scholarship was established by a special fund: The American

-University of Athens Scholarship Fund.
+Source This scholarship was established by a special fund: The American University of Athens Scholarship Fund.
 Terms Applicants must submit high school grades (average of the last two years).

-An applicant must apply to the AUA Office of Scholarships with the Application Procedure following documents: High School Leaving Certificate, equivalent to the admissions at AUA).

-Greek APOLYTERION, (6 year secondary education as per table for

-Deadline Dates Not applicable

-Number of Not applicable

-Scholarships

-Volume of Full tuition fees for the Fall and Spring semesters which as of the academic year 2011-2012 are € 10,220 for a full-time academic load for each semester Scholarships of up to 15 credit hours.

-The selection of the successful applicant will take place based on academic Basis for Selection excellence and performance in the AUA Placement Test.
-The applicants with the highest average grade on their high school leaving certificate will be chosen.
+Application Procedure An applicant must apply to the AUA Office of Scholarships with the following documents: High School Leaving Certificate, equivalent to the Greek APOLYTERION, (6-year secondary education as per table for admissions at AUA).
+Deadline Dates Not applicable Number of Scholarships Not applicable Volume of Scholarships Full tuition fees for the Fall and Spring semesters which as of the academic year 2011-2012 are \notin 10,220 for a full-time academic load for each semester of up to 15 credit hours.
+Basis for Selection The selection of the successful applicant will take place based on academic excellence and performance in the AUA Placement Test.
+The applicants with the highest average grade on their high school leaving certificate willbe chosen.